flub78/multitenant/doc/development/code_review.md

 # When to do code reviews

 * By pair programming
-* When code is commited
+* When code is committed
 * When a file has never been reviewed (allocate some time for catching up)

 # Tools to support code reviews